paulwizviz/learn-k8s/README.md

-# Learn-k8s
+# Learn Kubernetes: Working Examples and References

-A collection of working examples and refernces to educational materials about Kubernetes.
+This repository contain references to working examples, educational and opinions related to Elastic Search technologies.

 ## Topics